|

 Feeling the pressure to make a memory

-Knowing the year is coming to a close and you didn’t accomplish what you intended to
+Knowing the year is coming to a close and you didn’t accomplish what

 Facing relatives you don’t get along with